-On the surface, wilderness survival as a form of recreation seems like some kind of extreme sport.
-You go camping - purposefully underprepared - leaving behind some or all of the gear that normal people consider essential.
-You might go camping in the rain without any kind of a tarp or tent to keep you dry, or improvise a way to stay warm when you have no matches or sleeping bag.
-You could go without food in the hopes that you can find some edible plants.
-You can go without weapons, hoping to improvise and kill something with sticks and rocks.
-Or you can leave it all behind and walk into the wilds with little more than your bare hands with the hope of sustaining yourself from there.
+On the surface, wilderness survival as recreation seems like an extreme sport.
+You go camping, purposefully underprepared, leaving behind the gear that normal people consider essential.
+Try camping in the rain without a tent or tarp to keep dry, or improvise a way to stay warm when you have neither matches or a sleeping bag.
+Go without food in the hope of finding edible plants.
+Go camping without weapons, hoping to improvise and kill something with sticks and rocks.
+Leave it all behind and walk into the wilds with little more than your bare hands and the hope of sustaining yourself from there.
 As an extreme sport, wilderness survival living often means being cold, hungry, exhausted, and maybe a little crazy.
 Why would any person in their right mind want to leave the comforts of home to endure all that?

-On one level, I do enjoy wilderness survival as an extreme sport.
+To a certain extent I do enjoy wilderness survival as an extreme sport.
 Life at home can become mundane and unstimulating, especially as a writer, spending hundreds of hours at the keyboard.
 I reach a point when there is nothing comfortable about being comfortable.
-Comfort becomes toxic, and I hunger to walk in the wilds, to feel alive, and to put myself in a situation where I am forced to struggle a bit to be adequately comfortable.
+Comfort becomes toxic, and to recover I need to walk in the wilds, to feel alive, and to put myself in a situation where I am forced to struggle a bit to be adequately comfortable.
 Sometimes I even hunger to feel hungry.
 When food is just something I put in my mouth, and I no longer really appreciate it or need it, then I want to walk on the wild side long enough to feel genuine need for sustenance.
-As with most extreme sports, wilderness survival living is about feeling the thrill of being alive by testing one's limits, if only a little bit.
+As with most extreme sports, wilderness survival is about feeling the thrill of being alive by testing one's limits, if only a little bit.

-Given my philosophical bent, I think that my need for adventure stems in part from being too much in my head.
-A little physical discomfort helps get me out of my head to reconnect with the physical world.
-Jumping in an ice-cold mountain lake almost brings me to my senses.
+Given my philosophical bent, I think my need for adventure stems in part from living too much in my head.
+Physical discomfort helps get me out of my head to reconnect with the real world.
+Jumping into an ice-cold mountain lake almost brings me back to my senses.
 In practice, I am inherently cautious, and my wilderness survival adventures fall well within my capabilities.
 When I push myself, it is to learn new skills, to become more self-sufficient and able to have greater experiences with less gear.

-On a deeper level, I think that wilderness survival skills could be critical to our survival as a species.
+On a deeper level, I believe that wilderness survival skills could be critical to our survival as a species.
 I don't mean that future generations will have to go back to the Stone Age and eke out a living with their bare hands.
 Rather, it is essential for our species to remain grounded in the real world.
 We are at risk of getting lost in a virtual world, with whole generations plugged into an artificial version of reality, disconnected from nature and the physical realm.
-Without a connection to the land, people are unable to understand cause and effect, to know where the electricity comes from when they flip on the light switch, or to know where meat and milk comes from beyond the grocery store.
-How can we manage our natural resources sensibly, when the public doesn't understand where their food, water, materials, and energy come from?
-The future we create must be grounded in physical reality, and to get there, people must also be grounded in physical reality.
+Without a connection to the land, people are unable to understand cause and effect, to know where electricity comes from when they flip on a light switch, or to know where meat and milk comes from beyond the grocery store.
+How can we manage our natural resources sensibly when the public doesn't understand where their food, water, materials, and energy come from?
+The future we create must be based on physical reality, and to get there, people must be grounded in physical reality.

 About 6 years ago I picked up a copy of Primitive Living, Self-Sufficiency, and Survival Skills in a chain bookstore and my life